Preceptors must first be registered to access APEx.

 As students plan their internship experience (i.e. prior to starting the internship proposal form), students should work with their internship site to determine the anticipated work products the student will be responsible for developing during their internship.
 When completing the Internship Proposal Form, students are required to select 5 MPH Foundational Competencies (additional competencies may be departmental) and identify the final product they will develop which demonstrates mastery of that competency, as well as provide contextual details about how the product fits into the overall project goal.
 The Internship Advisor reserves the right to request the student change their products or select a different internship organization if the internship activities and/or products do not meet the requirements of the MPH Internship Program at the UAB School of Public Health.

-At the end of the internship, students are required to submit at least two (2) final products that demonstrate the five foundational competencies selected in their Internship Proposal Form.
+At the end of the internship, students are required to submit at least two (2) distinct* final products that demonstrate the five foundational competencies selected in their Internship Proposal Form.
 However, students must map all five (5) competencies to the products, thus more than two products may be required.
 Students can submit up to five (5) products, one to demonstrate each of the five (5) competencies selected.
 For example, one product (e.g., a written assignment) may demonstrate three competencies and the second product (e.g., a video presentation) may demonstrate the other two competencies.
 In another example, a student may submit five products if each one demonstrates a different competency.
+A single infographic or blog post does not count as a product; however, these may be components of a larger product like an awareness campaign, communication, or marketing plan.
 Competencies and products will differ from student to student.

 Products will be evaluated by the internship advisor and serve as a key component of the final pass/no pass grade.